carpentries/carpentries.org/content/support/membership/_index.md

 Our Partnership program is flexible to enable you to build the service package that works best for your team.
 We offer four Partnership levels and encourage you to contact us to discuss more customisation options.
-Annual Partnership fees are as listed below for high-income economies.
-Institutions located in upper-middle, lower-middle, and low-income economies are eligible for 25%, 50%, or 75% reduced pricing, respectively.
-Economy classification is based on the [World Bank's gross national income categorisation](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).

 Each Partnership level comes with a set number of service options that can be mixed and matched from the following:

 - one (1) workshop using one of our data science or computational skills curricula, or
 - two (2) seats in a certification program (Instructor Training or Collaborative Lesson Development Training), or
-- four (4) seats in our new Learner-Centered Teaching program, or
+- four (4) seats in our Learner-Centered Teaching program, or
 - sixteen (16) seats in one of our short-format professional development courses, or
 - any fractional combination of the above.